-OPTION 1: Paved path around lake

-Distance: 2.3 miles Degree of difficulty: Easy Elevation gain: 54 feet
+OPTION 1: Paved path around lake Distance: 2.3 miles Degree of difficulty: Easy Elevation gain: 54 feet hiking, biking, birding, stand up paddle boarding

-OPTION 2: Paved and unpaved paths around lake

-Distance: 2.57 miles Degree of difficulty: Easy
+OPTION 2: Paved and unpaved paths around lake Distance: 2.57 miles Degree of difficulty: Easy Elevation gain: 54 feet

 - Spring Lake in northeast Santa Rosa is one of Sonoma County's most-visited parks.
 The lake at the center of this large park is a flood control reservoir open to paddling, sailing and fishing.
-The park also has a campground, a spring-fed swimming lagoon, seasonal restaurant, and environmental education center open Wednesdays-Sundays. - Spring Lake connects with Annadel State Park and Howarth Park for extended hiking options. - Despite its proximity to the city, Spring Lake is full of wildlife, including deer, river otter, bobcats, turtles, beavers, coyotes, muskrats, mink and a great variety of birds.
+The park also has a campground, a spring-fed, seasonal swimming lagoon, and environmental education center open on weekends. - Spring Lake connects with Annadel State Park and Howarth Park for extended hiking options. - Despite its proximity to the city, Spring Lake is full of wildlife, including deer, river otter, bobcats, turtles, beavers, coyotes, muskrats, mink and a great variety of birds.